Updated: Jun 2

 Try stepping not just forward, but back and out to each side, with each lunge.

 Always a winner!
 Push-ups strengthen the chest, shoulders, triceps, and core muscles.
 Technique: Face-down, place hands slightly wider than shoulder-width apart.
 Place toes or knees on the floor, creating a smooth line with your body, from shoulders to knees or feet.
 Keeping rear-end muscles and abdominals engaged, lower and lift your body by bending and straightening your elbows, keeping your torso stable throughout the move.
-Push-Ups

-Beginners may start doing push-ups leaning into their kitchen counters, then working their way down to a desk or chair, onto the floor with knees bent, and on the floor on their toes.
+Technique: Beginners may start doing push-ups leaning into their kitchen counters, then working their way down to a desk or chair, onto the floor with knees bent, and on the floor on their toes.
 To make it harder, put your feet on a stair, bench, or couch while maintaining good form.

-No. 6: Abdominal Crunches — Method A
+Abdominal Crunches — Method A

 Begin by lying on your back with feet flat on the floor and palms supporting your head.
 Press your lower back down.
 Contract abdominals and raise first your head, then your neck, shoulders, and upper back off the floor.
 Keep your neck in line with your spine.
 Don’t stick your chin out.
 Don’t hold your breath.
 To keep chest and shoulders open, keep your elbows out of your line of vision.